2 ZERO HUNGER

 • Comprehensive Campus Food Network

 The university maintained a wide food supply network with several cafeterias and multiple convenience stores, some operating 24 hours to meet diverse schedules.
-The CO-OP food service emphasized local agricultural products to guarantee fresh and high-quality ingredients while also supporting the regional economy.
+The CO-OP food service emphasised local agricultural products to guarantee fresh and high-quality ingredients while also supporting the regional economy.
 Specialty items such as Hokkaido Shorthorn beef were also offered to reinforce connections with local producers.

 • Emergency Food Supply System